 Long-term, recurrent vomiting can be caused by:

 As a cautious pet owner, it’s always best to prioritize safety and caution when it comes to your dog’s health.
-The best way to learn whether your dog’s vomiting is normal or not is to contact your vet.
+The best way to learn whether your dog’s vomiting is normal or not is to contact your vet or head to the nearest emergency veterinary hospital.

 What To Do If Your Dog Won't Stop Vomiting